codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 </Tabs>

-Pass the token to the Connection Management component so that we can get the company-specific information and display it in the UI.
+Pass the token to the Connections component so that we can get the company-specific information and display it in the UI.
 We summarized this process on the diagram:

 ```mermaid